nicktodd/spring-course/docs/spring-jpa.md

 ## Adding the properties file
 You will need to add the properties file containing the database connection information.

 1. In `src/main/resources`, create a new file called `application.properties`.
+If the resources folder is not there, simply create it using Windows explorer or Finder, or through your IDE.
+It is just a normal folder.

 2. In the file, add the following properties: